Battle of Gniew: September 29

-1 October
+October 1

 On October 1, the last and main event of the battle took place.
-Previous day passed quietly; both sides only strengthened their defensive positions.
-Swedes built a fort and entrenchments near the dam, so they could shoot Polish cavalry who tried to go down to the plain under the hills.
+The previous day passed quietly; both sides only strengthened their defensive positions.
+Swedes built a fort and entrenchments near the dam so they could shoot Polish cavalry who tried to go down to the plain under the hills.
 In this way Gustavus Adolphus could cover his troops, which were planned to enter into the Vistula corridor.
-On the night of September 30 to October 1, one of the Swedish soldiers in the garrison of Gniew managed to sneak out of the town and inform Gustavus Adolphus about the terrible situation where the besieged crew started to suffer water because it has been cut off.
+On the night of September 30 to October 1, one of the Swedish soldiers in the garrison of Gniew managed to sneak out of the town and inform Gustavus Adolphus about the terrible situation where the besieged crew started to suffer for water because it had been cut off.
 Gustavus Adolphus decided to make an attempt to break through to the city.
 The Swedish plan was simple; Gustavus intended to distract the Poles from the main direction of impact and break through to Gniew.
-Main attack was to go down by the corridor along Vistula and binding fight were to take place on the fields between the Gronowo and the Polish hills.
+The main attack was to go down by the corridor along the Vistula and binding fight were to take place un the fields between the Gronowo and the Polish hills.

-Plan was simple but its implementation went much worse.
-With about 4,000 men, the Swedes launched the attack On 1 October.
+The plan was simple but its implementation went poorly.
+With about 4,000 men, the Swedes launched the attack on 1 October.
 Barely in the field under Gronowo, the Swedes began to emerge but were attacked by a Polish reiter squadron.
 A sixfold reiter charge disincentived the Swedes to stay in the field and they retreated back to the entrenchments.
 The diverted attention of the Poles from the Vistula corridor had failed.
-But Gustavus Adolphus did not abandon his plans to break through to Gniew.
+But Gustavus Adolphus did not abandon his plan to break through to Gniew.
 In another attack along the Vistula corridor, the Swedes once again were beaten back during a long violent struggle against some newly built Polish entrenchments, guarding across the corridor and blocking the way to Gniew.
 However, it was not the end of the battle.